gooddata/gooddata-ui-sdk/docs/content/en/latest/references/visual_components/_index.md

 weight: 10
 ---

 GoodData.UI comes with ready-made visual components.
 You can use these visual components as-is or customize them.
-You can also use the unique [InsightView](../../learn/visualize_data/insightview/) component that simply renders any chart that you create on the GoodData platform.
+You can also use the unique [InsightView](../../learn/visualize_data/insightview/) component that simply renders any chart that you create in GoodData.

 This article provides components examples and basic instructions on component usage.